Rockies vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Rockies Betting Records & Stats

-- The Rockies have come away with 29 wins in the 73 contests they have been listed as the underdogs in this season.
+- The Rockies have won three of the eight games they were listed as the moneyline favorite this season (37.5%).

-- Colorado has a record of 29-44 in games where sportsbooks have it as underdogs of at least -105 on the moneyline.
+- Colorado has gone 3-6 when playing as moneyline favorites with odds of -110 or shorter (33.3% winning percentage).

-- The moneyline set for this matchup implies the Rockies have a 51.2% chance of walking away with the win.
+- The Rockies have an implied moneyline win probability of 52.4% in this game.

-- Colorado's games have gone over the total in 36 of its 82 chances.
+- In the 83 games in which oddsmakers have set an over/under for Colorado, it has combined with opponents to go over the total 37 times (37-46-0).

-- The Rockies have posted a record of 9-8-0 against the spread this season.
+- The Rockies have a 9-8-0 record against the spread this season (covering 52.9% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!